 50 ways to save money

-Learn how to cut your outgoings with our comprehensive list of useful money-saving ideas.
+Learn how to cut your outgoings with our video guide and comprehensive list of useful money-saving ideas.

-Our interactive guide contains 50 of our favourite money-saving ideas, including tips on how to reduce the cost of food, eating out, motoring and heating your home.
+What's more, the interactive guide below contains 50 of our favourite money-saving ideas, including tips on how to reduce the cost of food, eating out, motoring and heating your home.

 If that’s not enough, we’ve also suggested 50 ideas for generating extra cash.